atomvm/AtomVM/doc/src/getting-started-guide.md

 * Getting Started on the ESP32 platform
 * Getting Started on the STM32 platform
+* Getting Started on the Raspberry Pi Pico platform
 * Getting Started on the Generic UNIX platform

 ## Getting Started on the ESP32 platform